josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/README.md

 * tied to a current or emerging story;
 * clear enough for policy readers;
 * searchable by ordinary language;
-* capable of linking technical, legal, cultural, or defence terms into one public frame.
+* capable of linking technical, legal, cultural, cyber, diplomatic, media, or defence terms into one public frame.

 A Press Matters node should help someone move from: